 Feminism: Theory and practice that advocates for educational and occupational equity between men and women and undermines traditional cultural practices that support the subjugation of women by men and the devaluation of women’s contributions to society.

-Gay Liberation Movement: The Gay Liberation Movement is generally understood to have begun at the start of the 1969 Stonewall riots in Greenwich Village of New York City.
-The catalyst for the riots was a police raid of a gay bar on Christopher Street, near the Stonewall Inn.
+Gay Rights Movement: The Gay Rights Movement is generally understood to have begun at the start of the 1969 Stonewall riots in Greenwich Village of New York City.
+The catalyst for the riots was a police raid of the Stonewall Inn.
 The patrons decided to fight back and were quickly joined by others who supported “Gay Power.”
-Word and wake of the riot rippled through the gay, lesbian, bisexual, and transgender (GLBT) community and some individuals came together to form the Gay Liberation Front (GLF), which was politically aligned with gay rights and the anti‐imperialist struggle overseas.
+Many trans and gender diverse individuals were essential to these riots.
+Word and wake of the riot rippled through the LGBTQIA+ community and some individuals came together to form the Gay Liberation Front (GLF), which was politically aligned with gay rights and the anti‐imperialist struggle overseas.

-Gender-Neutral Terms: Terms, such as pronouns, that do not designate the gender of the subject.
+Gender-Neutral Terms: Terms, such as pronouns, that do not indicate the gender of the person.
 In general use gender-neutral terms (e.g. “police officer,” not “policeman”) when possible.

 Genocide: The systematic and planned extermination of an entire national, racial, political or ethnic group.

-Ghetto: A part of the city where groups live based on class, race, ethnicity, or religion, and can be derogatory when used by someone outside of the community.
-Often offensively used to refer to predominately black neighborhoods.
+Ghetto: A part of a city where groups live based on class, race, ethnicity, or religion, and can be derogatory when used by someone outside of the community.
+Often offensively used to refer to predominately Black neighborhoods.
 Do not use ghetto when describing a particular area; use the name of the neighborhood.

-Glass Ceiling: Term used to describe the “unseen” barrier that prevents women and people of color from being hired or promoted beyond a certain level of responsibility, prestige, or seniority in the workplace.
+Glass Ceiling: Term used to describe the “unseen” barrier that prevents women, femmes, and people of color from being hired or promoted beyond a certain level of responsibility, prestige, or seniority in the workplace.